-Often while writing shell scripts, we need to create files which can be distinguished from one another, what better way to do it other then times stamps.
+Often while writing shell scripts, we need to create files that can be distinguished from one another, what better way to do it than timestamps?

 below you will find a the bash variable to add to the name of you file.